woodcock3/lcc11-emails/src/emails/re-registration-confirmation.md

 - Your bank card or cash if you wish to purchase birth certificates (£11 each)

 ## Change or cancel
 If you cannot attend your appointment, you can change or cancel it.
 Please email: register.headoffice@leeds.gov.uk or call 0113 2224408 (Monday to Friday, 9am to 4:30pm).
 Changes to your booking must be made at least 2 working days before your appointment.
+Your change or cancel code is: {Appointment_RescheduleCancelCode}.

 ## Your privacy
 Please see our [privacy policy](https://www.leeds.gov.uk/registrarsprivacy) for information on how we process your personal data.